nokxs/iobroker-javascript-vs-code-extension/README.md

 > Current limitation: ioBroker instances with a password are not supported yet!

+> Current limitation: If the connection to ioBroker fails, VS Code has to be reopened again (to load the extension again).

 ### Type definitions

 If you choose to configure ioBroker type definitions, the current defintions are downloaded from [GitHub](https://github.com/ioBroker/ioBroker.javascript/blob/master/lib/javascript.d.ts).
 Additionaly a `tsconfig.json` is created